y0f/Asura/README.md

 curl -H "X-API-Key: ak_a8f3e7b2c1d9..." https://example.com/asura/api/v1/monitors
 ```

-**Web UI**: Enter the raw key on the login page.
-A server-side session is created with a secure random token stored in a cookie (24h expiry by default, HttpOnly, Secure).
-The raw API key is never stored in the cookie.
+**Web UI**: Enter the key on the login page.
+A session cookie is created (24h, HttpOnly, Secure).
 Login attempts are rate-limited per IP.

-You can configure multiple keys with different names and permissions.
-Each key's name appears in the audit log.
-Login successes and failures are also recorded.
+Multiple keys with different roles are supported — key names appear in the audit log.

 ---